 This is why industry leaders invest so heavily in creating and rolling out apps that help customers easily order food at their convenience, right from their mobile devices.
 These apps are often rolled out by third-party delivery companies such as DoorDash and GrubHub but are also created by food businesses such as McDonald’s.

-As apps and their supporting systems become more widely available and affordable, we are likely to see more food businesses of all sizes rolling out their own apps in 2022.
+As apps and their supporting systems become more widely available and affordable, we are likely to see more food businesses of all sizes rolling out their own apps.
 This will help these businesses to minimize delivery commissions, as well as benefiting from the collection of customer data.

 We are also likely to see businesses plug the functionality of delivery apps into their own websites in order to offer greater convenience to their customers.